CellFateNucOrg/Deconwolf/README.md

 cd /path/to/deconwolf/ # Navigate to your Deconwolf directory sbatch dw.sh # Launch the script
 ```
 The deconvolved images, as well as a maximum intensity projection of each image, will be stored in a subfolder named `dw`.
-Note that 4D and 5D images are split up into 3D stacks separated by channel and/or frame.
-After deconvolution, these intermediate files are re-stacked and deleted.
-As with the PSF images, for each deconvolved image, a log file is stored in a subfolder named `logs`.
+Note that 4D and 5D images are split up into 3D stacks, separated by channel and/or frame.
+After deconvolution, these intermediate files are re-stacked and then deleted.
+As for the PSF images, for each deconvolved image, a log file is stored in a subfolder named `logs`.